 Flood plain maps are redrawn periodically, removing some properties previously designated as high hazard and adding new ones.
 New technology enables flood mitigation programs to more accurately pinpoint areas vulnerable to flooding.
 As development in and around flood plains increases, run off patterns can change, causing flooding in areas that were formerly not considered high risk and vice versa.

 People tend to underestimate the risk of flooding.
 The highest-risk areas (Zone A) have an annual flood risk of 1 percent and a 26 percent chance of flooding over the lifetime of a 30-year mortgage, compared with a 9 percent risk of fire over the same period.
 In addition, people who live in areas adjacent to high-risk zones may still be exposed to floods on occasion.
-Ninety percent of all natural disasters in this country involve flooding, the NFIP says.
 Since the inception of the federal program, some 25 to 30 percent of all paid losses were for damage in areas not officially designated at the time of loss as SFHAs.
 NFIP coverage is available outside high-risk zones at a lower premium.

-The system in the United States is unique in that the government underwrites the coverage and private insurers act as administrators bearing no actual flood risk.
+The system in the United States is unique in that for the most part the government underwrites the coverage and private insurers act as administrators bearing no actual flood risk.

 In other developed countries, there are two basic methods of providing flood insurance.
 Under the first, the optional system, insurers extend their standard policy to include supplemental coverage for flood damage on payment of additional premium.
-The coverage tends to be expensive due to the fact that only those most likely to be flooded, and therefore to file claims, purchase it, a situation known in the insurance industry as adverse selection.
+The coverage tends to be expensive because only those most likely to be flooded, and therefore to file claims, purchase it, a situation known in the insurance industry as adverse selection.
 Among the countries with optional coverage are Germany and Italy.

 The other method is “bundling.”
 Under this system, flood coverage is combined with coverage for other perils such as fire and windstorm, thus spreading the risk of flood losses across a large geographical area and greatly increasing the percentage of the population covered for flood damage.
 Countries that have adopted this method include the United Kingdom, Spain and Japan.
 In addition, in some countries such as France and Spain there are government compensation programs for major disasters, including flooding, that take effect when the cost of a disaster reaches a certain level.